Click on each question for answers to frequently asked questions about Virtual NSLI-Y.

 What if I must miss a session for a doctor’s appointment, college interview, school meeting, etc.?

 Virtual NSLI-Y students are allowed up to three (3) absences.
-To be considered an excused absence, the student must communicate with their instructor and Virtual NSLI-Y staff at least 24 hours in advance of the session.
-Students who miss a session because of sudden illness or due to an emergency should communicate with their instructor and Virtual NSLI-Y staff at their earliest possible convenience.
+To be considered an excused absence, the student must communicate with their instructor and Virtual NSLI-Y staff at least 24 hours before the session.
+Students who miss a session because of sudden illness or an emergency should communicate with their instructor and Virtual NSLI-Y staff at their earliest convenience and makeup missed class work.

 Resources